contao/docs/docs/manual/layout/theme-manager/manage-stylesheets.en.md

 The CSS class names of the Contao elements are logical throughout.
 Content elements begin with the prefix`ce_` (for content element), followed by the type of the content element.
 For example, a text element has the class`ce_text`, a picture element has the class `ce_image`.

 The same applies to modules, except that they start with the prefix (for `mod_`modules).
-For example, the module "Navigation menu" has the class`mod_navigation`, the module "Message list" has the class`mod_newslist`.
-If you are not sure about the class of an element, just look at the source code of the web page.
+For example, the "Navigation Menu" module has the class`mod_navigation`, the "Message List" module the class`mod_newslist`.
+If you are not sure about the class of an element, just look in the source code of the web page.

 In your stylesheet, you can then use the class name of an element to assign a format to it.
 For example, the followingCSS statement sets the outer spacing of a Contao text element to 24 pixels: